larissamf25/larissamf25/README.md

 ### Hi there, I am Larissa Menezes

 I'm a Brazilian software developer, currently living in Fortaleza.
-Graduated in Civil Engineering and automatically kidnapped to the amazing tech world!
+Graduated in Civil Engineering and automatically drawn to the amazing tech world!

 - :computer: I’m currently learning Full Stack Web Development at @betrybe
 - - Main technologies: Javascript, Typescript, NodeJS, ReactJS and MySQL